26 things to do in Antwerp, Belgium

 13) Grote Markt

 The Grote Markt is the center of the city.
-Just like in Brussels, you can find restaurants and cafes on this square but also city hall.
-The Grote Markt in Brussels is empty whereas the Grote Markt in Antwerpen has a fountain on its square.
+Just like in Brussels, you can find restaurants and cafes on this square, but also the city hall.
+The Grote Markt in Brussels is empty, whereas the Grote Markt in Antwerp has a fountain on its square.

 14) Sint-Carolus Borromeuskerk